AdaGold/swap-meet/README.md

     - If the `Vendor` has no item that matches `their_priority` category, swapping does not happen, and it returns `False`
     - If `other` has no item that matches `my_priority` category, swapping does not happen, and it returns `False`

+### DRYing up the code

+The further reduce the amount of repeated code in your project, consider how `swap_best_by_category` and `swap_first_item` might be able to make use of `swap_items`.
+Is there a way that these methods could incorporate a call to `swap_items` into the body of these methods?

+Try it out and see if the tests still pass!
+If you can't get them to pass with this refactor, you can always return to the most recent working commit before you submit the project!

 ## Optional Enhancements

 Should a project be completed before submission, and there is a desire for optional enhancements, consider these ideas: